mayanhavoc/turkeys_of_sacramento/README.md

-# Frogger... sort of
+# Turkeys of Sacramento

-This was one of the first projects I built, and it was so much fun.
-Frogger is basically set up as 5 different canvases, each with different elements, then I created classes for different elements, such as the `Frogger` class, which has width and height properties in relation to the sprite, to the canvas and X and Y properties in relation to the grid.
+ToS is basically set up as 5 different canvases, each with different elements.
+I created classes for different elements, such as the `Frogger` class, which has width and height properties in relation to the sprite, to the canvas and X and Y properties in relation to the grid.
 These properties are updated as the sprite moves along the canvas.
 The movements are defined by keyboard values.

 The `Obstacle` class is designed to move randomly across the X axis of the canvas.
 It uses a chain of `if else` statements to define which obstacle to `draw`.
 The `Obstacle` class also has a function to increase gameSpeed to make the game increasingly harder.